We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Most Hondas have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Civic.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb1995 Honda Civic EX 1.6L 4 Cyl.
+If your battery has green or white cruddy deposits, it is probably not getting enough juice from and will likely wear out sooner1995 Honda Civic EX 1.6L 4 Cyl.
 Coupe (2 Door)

-If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak1995 Honda Civic EX 1.6L 4 Cyl.
+Help keep your car as responsive as you are by maintaining proper power steering fluid levels1995 Honda Civic EX 1.6L 4 Cyl.
 Coupe (2 Door)